cyrus2281/vox-strider/README.md

-# vox-strider
+# VoxStrider

-VoxStrider: A self-balancing self-driving bipedal robot controlled through computer vision and natural language prompting with text-to-voice and voice-to-text interface
+A self-balancing self-driving bipedal robot controlled through computer vision and natural language prompting with text-to-voice and voice-to-text interface